AstroWyo/MASP/README.md

 	1. ```xcode-select --install```
 	2. Click install and follow on screen prompts

-6. Go to the MASP folder and click on setup.py
+6. Go to the MASP folder and right-click on setup.py and open with python launcher 3.

 ## Use